raulrm00/stock-notifier/README.md

 - `url`: The URL of the website.
 - `selector`: CSS selector of the item to search (ex. add to cart button).
 - `content`: The interval in seconds between searches.
+- `notify`: If _true_ sends desktop notification when an item is available

 ## License